HampusMat/Syrette/README.md

 **Factory**<br>
 A function that creates new instances of a specific type or trait.

-**Default factory**<br>
-A function that takes no arguments that creates new instances of a specific type or trait.

 ## Rust version requirements
 Syrette requires Rust >= 1.62.1 to work.
 This is mainly due to the dependency on [Linkme](https://crates.io/crates/linkme).